rishavgiri6/PING_PONG_game/README.md

 Also, the 2nd version is Flappy Pong:

-#### The Game
+# The Game

-This is the 2nd game we covered in our project This game is sort of a combination of Flappy Bird, Pong and Brick Breaker.
+This is the 2nd game we covered in our midsem networking project This game is sort of a combination of Flappy Bird, Pong and Brick Breaker.
 Building Flappy Pong
 =====